innesitare/FleetJourney/README.md

 Use the following link to access the Docker images: https://hub.docker.com/u/plaam.

 Two versions of tags are available: 1.X.X and 2.X.X.
-Tags starting with 1.X.X are built for AMD64 architecture, whereas 2.X.X are used for ARM64.
+Tags starting with 1.X.X are built for AMD64 architecture, whereas 2.X.X are used for systems running on ARM64.

 ### Configuration settings:

 `AWS`: Login Credentials\
 `Redis`: Connection String\
-`Auth0:` Settings\
 `JWT`: Settings

 ### To deploy and delete the pods to Kubernetes, run the following command in the root folder: